You are viewing a story from harrypotterfanfiction.com

 View Online | Printer Friendly Version of Entire Story

 Rose still hadn’t quite decided what to do about Scorpius the next morning, so she ate breakfast in subdued silence.
-Albus sent her several curious looks, but to his credit, decided to wait until it was just the two of them and her brother Hugo heading toward the village to question her about it.
+Albus sent her several curious looks, but to his credit, decided to wait until it was just the two of them and Hugo heading toward the village to question her about it.

 “Are you introducing Scorpius to everyone today?” he asked as a cool breeze rustled through their hair.

-“Hey,” Victoire called out as they approached.
+“Good morning!”
+Victoire called out as they approached.
 “I feel like I haven’t seen all of you in ages.”

-She smiled.
+Victoire smiled, and Rose could have sworn that a dreamy look appeared in her eyes.
 “But so much can happen in a few months, can’t it?”

-“Wow, Teddy, now you really will be part of the family, and I don’t have to live with James.”
+“Wow, Teddy, now you really will be part of the family, and I don’t even have to live with James.”

 Dominique caught Rose’s eye and seemed to understand her predicament.
 “I know,” she said dryly.
 “Can you believe we’re letting that rabble into the family?”